CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

-## AIP Console Tools Jenkins Plugin
+## CAST Imaging Tools Jenkins Plugin

-This Jenkins Plugin for AIP Console allows users to automate application source code delivery and analysis directly within their CI systems.
-Most elements that can be configured through the AIP Console UI can also be configured when using this plugin in your build configurations.
+This Jenkins Plugin for CAST Imaging allows users to automate application source code delivery and analysis directly within their CI systems.
+Most elements that can be configured through the CAST Imaging UI can also be configured when using this plugin in your build configurations.

 ### Pre-Requisites